Today a brick wall crumbled when I found the birth and baptism of Bruno Kirschstein,

-For those of you following on Surname Saturday (no, I can’t wait for Saturday to update this!), I’ve been tracking Bruno Kirschstein and the eleven variations of his surname found in other records for nearly three years.
+For those of you following along, you know I’ve been tracking Bruno Kirschstein and the eleven variations of his surname found in other records for nearly three years.

 I still didn’t know if Rawitsch was his birthplace, but it was the best information I’d found yet.
 I ordered the parish microfilm at the local Family History Center for 1850-1857.